IBM/pfloat/README.md

 To limit the number of vfloat types that need to be implemented, a couple of self-induced limitations are introduced:
-1) The range of representable numbers is limited to either magnitudes of 0.0 and 1.0 (_both_ inclusive), or such as to be compatible with IEEE754-2008 (aka float);
+1) The range of representable numbers is limited to either magnitudes of 0.0 and 1.0 (_both_ inclusive), or such as to be compatible with IEEE754-2008 (aka float, double);
 2) The number of ranges is either 4 or 16 (2 or 4 range bits);
 3) The number of exponent bits between two adjacent ranges can differ by a maximum of 1 bit, and is either progressively increasing or decreasing (or remains constant);
+4) The exponents inside the ranges and at range boundaries are spaced by 1 (read: no gaps);
-4) The number of mantissa bits is maximized for numbers close to magnitude 1.0, at the cost of reduced number of mantissa bits for very small (or very large) numbers;
+5) The number of mantissa bits is maximized for numbers close to magnitude 1.0, at the cost of reduced number of mantissa bits for very small (or very large) numbers;
-5) The respective dynamic ranges are chosen to be 'potentially relevant' for CNN simulations;
+6) The respective dynamic ranges are chosen to be 'potentially relevant' for CNN simulations of approximate computing;
-6) For pfloat types covering [0.0..1.0] and [-1.0..1.0], bit patterns of range-bits all zero, exponent-bits all zero, mantissa-bits all zero represents 0.0, and bit patterns of range-bits all zero, exponent-bits all zero, mantissa-bits 0b0...01 represents 1.0;
+7) For pfloat types covering [0.0..1.0] and [-1.0..1.0], bit patterns of range-bits all zero, exponent-bits all zero, mantissa-bits all zero represents 0.0, and bit patterns of range-bits all zero, exponent-bits all zero, mantissa-bits 0b0...01 represents 1.0;
-7) For pfloat types covering [0.0..1.0] and [-1.0..1.0], there is obviously no 'inf', and we abstain from defining a 'nan' (disclaimer: we're considering to use -0.0 to represent 'nan' in the future)
+8) For pfloat types covering [0.0..1.0] and [-1.0..1.0], there is obviously no 'inf', and we abstain from defining a 'nan' (disclaimer: we're considering to use -0.0 to represent 'nan' in the future)

 The progressive increase/decrease of exponent bits over ranges leads to the 'p' in the **p**float naming convention.